Free Developmental Screenings for Daycares & Preschools | Ruby Therapy

 3. Forward the parent email template to your families.
 The email contains a direct link to our parent consent Google Form.
 Each interested parent completes the consent form themselves — no paperwork chasing for you.

 4. On the visit day.
-Our registered clinician arrives during your regular hours.
+Our qualified clinician arrives during your regular hours.
 You provide a quiet corner.
 Each consenting child is screened for about 10–15 minutes — during nap, free play, or whenever fits your schedule.

 5. Each family receives a personalized written report by email from a registered clinician.
 Your job is done.